micnic/r-assign/readme.md

 using the source object that is accessed as the third argument in transform functions.

-As a simples example let's get a `port` value with multiple conditions, in case there is set another property in the source object like `https` set to `true`.
+As a simple example let's get a `port` value with multiple conditions, in case there is set another property in the source object like `https` set to `true`.

 ```js